breck768/StaTech-Industry-Bullshittium-Mode/.github/README.md

 iridium processing (also if main doesnt do anything with it)\

 ## circuit junk:
-analog circuits should def be majorly create but not so much so that it cant scale with endgame requirements\

 silicon doping should be expanded\
 require polyethylene for electronic circuits (this is fucking evil)\
 not currently possible but a non distillery way of getting ethanol or some existing gt route could make it work\